jflieben/assortedFunctionsV2/M365PermissionsCloud/README.md

 ## Requirements
 - Azure Subscription where you have Owner rights
-- Global Administrator (when activating the scanner)
+- Global Administrator (only temporarily during activation)